 1 7

-Dr. Faye Ogunade, representative of the Regional Observatory for Organized Crime, said that the African Commission is the most important organization in addressing transnational organized crime, and they are the ones who can organize visits to African countries to monitor their response to crises within them.
-The African Commission has recognized Niger as a major transit hub for human traffickers and smugglers, yet it has not taken the decision to push these countries to adhere to the African Charter on Combating this crime, due to the crises and challenges they face, such as the funding crisis, which hinders them from carrying out the necessary work within the continent.
+D. Viyi Ogunadi, a representative from the Regional Observatory on Organized Crime, stated that the African Commission is the most important organization in dealing with transnational organized crime and can organize visits to African countries to monitor their handling of crises.
+He noted that the Commission has recognized Niger as a major hub for human traffickers, yet it has not taken decisive action to compel these countries to adhere to the African Charter for combating such crimes due to the crises and challenges they face, including funding issues that hinder necessary actions within the continent.

-Mr. Masoud Gebeyehu, Executive Director of the Federation of Ethiopian Human Rights Organizations, emphasized the need to activate the mechanisms of the African Charter and transform them into national legislation, in addition to building the capacity of civil society to document these crimes and address them within an integrated, collective approach.
-This will enable us to document violations and crime hotspots in countries such as Kenya, Tanzania, Ethiopia, Yemen, and Sudan, where human trafficking and illegal immigration by smugglers are rampant.
+Mr. Mesud Gebeyehu, Executive Director of the Consortium of Ethiopian Human Rights Organizations, emphasized the need to activate the mechanisms of the African Charter and transform them into national legislation.
+He also called for building the capacities of civil society to document these crimes and address them through a comprehensive collective approach, enabling the documentation of violations and crime hotspots in countries like Kenya, Tanzania, Ethiopia, Yemen, and Sudan, where human trafficking and irregular migration crimes are rampant.

 Topics